Jessica Barboza

+Pageantry

-Sambil Model / Miss Earth Venezuela
+Miss Earth Venezuela 2009

-Barboza won in 2009 the Sambil Model / Miss Earth Venezuela title in a pageant held in Margarita Island, Venezuela on June 12, 2009.
+Barboza won the Miss Earth Venezuela 2009 title in a pageant held in Margarita Island, Venezuela on June 12, 2009.
 She was crowned by the outgoing titleholder, María Daniela Torrealba, Sambil Model / Miss Earth Venezuela 2008.
 She also competed in Miss Earth Venezuela 2006 but didn't place.

-Miss Earth
+Miss Earth 2009

 As the official representative of her country to the 2009 Miss Earth pageant held in Boracay, Philippines, on November 22, 2009, Barboza competed against 79 other delegates and was designated 2nd runner-up.

-Miss Venezuela
+Miss Venezuela 2010

 Barboza competed in 2010 as Miss Distrito Capital in her country's national beauty pageant, Miss Venezuela, obtaining the title of Miss International Venezuela on October 28, 2010.

-Miss International
+Miss International 2011

 She represented Venezuela in the 2011 Miss International pageant in Chengdu, China in November 6, 2011.
 During the Miss International 2011 final, Jessica Barboza was announced as the 1st Runner-Up.